 Can you make whipped coffee with regular coffee?

-Yes, you can make whipped (dalgona) coffee with regular coffee by evaporating most of the coffee until a concentrated and syrupy amount is left which you then foam.
-The process can take up to 4-5 times the amount of time it takes when using instant coffee.Jump to Recipe
+Yes, you can make whipped coffee with regular coffee by evaporating most of the regular coffee until a concentrated and syrupy amount is left.
+Add sugar and whip the mixture.
+Expect the process to take up to 4-5 times the amount of time it takes when using instant coffee due to the lengthy evaporation process.Jump to Recipe

 Why Instant Coffee Whips Easily